imgly/pesdk-cordova-demo/README.md

 The included example app demonstrates how to open the PhotoEditor SDK's camera and pass any taken or selected images to the editor.
 When an edited image is saved, its filepath is sent back to Cordova and displayed using a JavaScript alert.
 An app could then display this image in Cordova or send it to a backend.
 If you want to edit an already existing image, you just need to path a path to the file (keep the file handling methods on both platforms in mind).
 To launch the example app, take a look at the *Development* section below.

 ## Note
-The PhotoEditorSDK is a product of 9elements GmbH.
+The PhotoEditorSDK is a product of img.ly GmbH.
 Please [order a license](https://www.photoeditorsdk.com/pricing/?utm_campaign=Projects&utm_source=Github&utm_medium=Side_Projects&utm_content=Cordova-Demo).
 Please see the included [LICENSE](LICENSE.md) for licensing details.

 ## PhotoEditor SDK for iOS & Android